 Next: SL ST into the top of the first DC of the round.

-You have finished your new crochet scrunchie!
-Also, let’s not forget this make great gifts and stocking stuffers!
+You have finished your new easy crochet scrunchie.
+Furthermore, let’s not forget, this make great gifts and stocking stuffers.

-I hope you enjoyed this pattern!
-If you have any questions please feel free to ask.
+I hope you enjoyed this pattern.
+If you require any clarification, please feel free to ask.

 You May Also Like These Patterns Too

 - 5 First Crochet Patterns for Beginners

 - 24 Free Shamrock and Clover Crochet Patterns